drshahizan/python-web/beautiful-soup/QwQ/readme.md

 </h1>

 <h2>Introduction</h2>
 In this file, we are scraping the table of states in Malaysia from the Wikipedia website.
-The reason we chose Wikipedia is because it is a reliable source of information and it is easily accessible to anyone with internet access.
-The table contains important information such as the state name, capital city, and area of each state.
-This information can be used for a variety of purposes, such as research or data analysis.
 To scrape the table, we will be using a BeautifulSoup library which allows us to extract specific elements from a webpage.
 The process involves sending a request to the Wikipedia webpage, parsing the HTML content, and then extracting the desired data.
 Once we have the data, we can then store it in a format that is easy to work with, which is a CSV.
 This file can then be used for further analysis or visualization.

 <h2>What is BeautifulSoup</h2>